 2025 Benefits Plan

-Why update the Benefits Plan now?
+Why was the Benefits Plan updated?

 How does the 2025 Benefits Plan address the needs of those who serve congregations on a part-time basis?